-Investment Type - Level Three Warrant and Equity Investments Fair Value at December 31, 2012 Valuation Techniques/ Methodologies Unobservable Input (a) Range Warrant and Equity positions (in thousands) \$57,685 Market Comparable Companies EBITDA Multiple(b) Revenue Multiple(b) 1.43x - 20.68x 0.42x - 16.98x Discount for Lack of Marketability (c) 10.4% - 25.2% Warrant positions additionally subject to: Option Pricing Model Average Industry Volatility(d) 46.49% - 141.2% Risk-Free Interest Rate 0.17% - 0.46% Estimated Time to Exit (in months) 12 - 48 Total Level Three Warrant and Equity Investments \$57,685
+Investment Type- Fair Value at December 31, 2012 (in thousands) Valuation Techniques/ Methodologies Unobservable Input ^(a) Range Level Three Warrant and Equity \$57,685 Market Comparable Companies EBITDA Multiple ^(b) 1.43x -20.68x Investments Revenue Multiple ^(b) 0.42x - 16.98x Discount for Lack of 10.4% - 25.2% Marketability(c) Warrant positions additionally subject to: Option Pricing Model Average Industry Volatility(d) 46.49% - 141.2% Risk-Free Interest Rate 0.17% - 0.46% Estimated Time to Exit 12 - 48 (in months) Total Level Three Warrant and Equity Investments \$57,685

-- (a) The significant unobservable inputs used in the fair value measurement of the Company's warrant and equity-related securities are revenue and/or EBITDA multiples and discounts for lack of marketability.
+(a) The significant unobservable inputs used in the fair value measurement of the Company's warrant and equity-related securities are revenue and/or EBITDA multiples and discounts for lack of marketability.
 Additional inputs used in the Black Scholes option pricing model include industry volatility, risk free interest rate and estimated time to exit.
 Significant increases (decreases) in the inputs in isolation would result in a significantly higher (lower) fair value measurement, depending on the materiality of the investment.
-For some investments, additional consideration may be given to data from the last round of financing or merger/acquisition events near the measurement date. - (b) Represents amounts used when the Company has determined that market participants would use such multiples when pricing the investments. - (c) Represents amounts used when the Company has determined market participants would take into account these discounts when pricing the investments - (d) Represents the range of industry volatility used by market participants when pricing the investment.
+For some investments, additional consideration may be given to data from the last round of financing or merger/acquisition events near the measurement date.

+(b) Represents amounts used when the Company has determined that market participants would use such multiples when pricing the investments.

+(c) Represents amounts used when the Company has determined market participants would take into account these discounts when pricing the investments.

+(d) Represents the range of industry volatility used by market participants when pricing the investment.